Edumatsu/PHPCryptoWalletsMaker/README.md

-+# PHPCryptoWalletsMaker
+# PHPCryptoWalletsMaker
-+An PHP Crypto Currency Wallets Maker, starting with the stronghands wallet and then adding new wallets
+An PHP Crypto Currency Wallets Maker, starting with the stronghands wallet and then adding new wallets